Gogoku7/SmashWiiUSinglesOverlayStep1/README.md

 # SmashWiiUSinglesOverlayStep1

+Not actively in devevelopment, use the Livestream Production Manager instead for the latest and greatest: https://github.com/Gogoku7/LivestreamProductionManager

 Step 1 of a project to create a dynamically editable overlay for Super Smash Bros.
 Wii U Singles usable for any tournament streamer using HTML, JavaScript, CSS and C#.

 **How to use in Open Broadcaster Software (OBS Studio):**